alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-1.md

 ## Shout Out Questions

-At the beginning of the lesson, get the students thinking about questions that they had during the week.
+At the beginning of the lesson, get the trainees thinking about questions that they had during the week.
 To avoid getting distracted with answering a question for too long, run a short session where you write down all the questions on a whiteboard.

 You can then prioritise answering the questions on your own time, or split into groups to answer several questions at once.